 Now in its second decade of publishing, NextBillion’s goal is to stimulate discussion, raise awareness and provide a platform for sharing ideas that improve the lives of the poor and reshape entire economies.

 NextBillion launched in May 2005 as an initiative of the World Resources Institute’s Markets and Enterprise Program.
-The site took its name from the seminal report “The Next Four Billion,” one of the first academic studies to quantify the base of the pyramid market.
-What began as a blog forum to facilitate early discussions around this research has since evolved into a comprehensive platform exploring the ever-widening spectrum of market-based solutions to poverty.
+What began as a blog forum to facilitate early discussions around base of the pyramid research and business models has since evolved into a comprehensive platform exploring the ever-widening spectrum of market-based solutions to poverty.

 The William Davidson Institute (WDI) at the University of Michigan joined the World Resources Institute in the NextBillion partnership in 2010.
 Since 2012, NextBillion has been an initiative of WDI, an independent, non-profit research and educational organization focused on providing private-sector solutions in emerging markets.
 The site is also supported by its content partners and blog sponsors.